bccomputerscience/COMPB11/project/README.md

 2. Create Course | Select Add Students to a course option
   | View Course
   | Select Course
   | Add Test Scores to each Student
+3. Verify